Xunnamius/strongbox-switchcrypt/README.md

 - `uc_no_impl`

 You can see these options defined in [constants.h](src/constants.h).
 Note that these options are meaningless if the swap strategy is set to `swap_disabled`.

-> (TODO: flesh this section out with explanations of use cases, swap strategies, explaining SIGHUP <=> switching, etc)

 For more information and some friendly? examples: